-- (i) the heads of the major statistical programs; and - (ii) representatives of other statistical agencies under rotating membership; and - (9) provide opportunities for training in statistical policy functions to employees of the Federal Government under which- - (A) each trainee shall be selected at the discretion of the Director based on agency requests and shall serve under the chief statistician for at least 6 months and not more than 1 year; and - (B) all costs of the training shall be paid by the agency requesting training.

-- (f) With respect to records management, the Director shall- $\,$ - (1) provide advice and assistance to the Archivist of the United States and the Administrator of General Services to promote coordination in the administration of chapters 29, 31, and 33 of this title with the information resources management policies, principles, standards, and guidelines established under this subchapter; - (2) review compliance by agencies with- - (A) the requirements of chapters 29, 31, and 33 of this title; and - (B) regulations promulgated by the Archivist of the United States and the Administrator of General Services; and - (3) oversee the application of records management policies, principles, standards, and guidelines, including requirements for archiving information maintained in electronic format, in the planning and design of information systems. - (g) With respect to privacy and security, the Director shall- $\,$ - (1) develop and oversee the implementation of policies, principles, standards, and guidelines on privacy, confidentiality, security, disclosure and sharing of information collected or maintained by or for agencies; and - (2) oversee and coordinate compliance with sections 552 and 552a of title 5, sections 20 and 21 of the National Institute of Standards and Technology Act (15 U.S.C.
-278g-3 and 278g-4), section 11331 of title 40 and subchapter II of this chapter, and related information management laws. - (h) With respect to Federal information technology, the Director shall- - (1) in consultation with the Director of the National Institute of Standards and Technology and the Administrator of General Services - (A) develop and oversee the implementation of policies, principles, standards, and guidelines for information technology functions and activities of the Federal Government, including periodic evaluations of major information systems; and - (B) oversee the development and implementation of standards under section 11331 of title 40: - (2) monitor the effectiveness of, and compliance with, directives issued under subtitle III of title 40 and directives issued under section 322 of title 40: - (3) coordinate the development and review by the Office of Information and Regulatory Affairs of policy associated with Federal procurement and acquisition of information technology with the Office of Federal Procurement Policy: - (4) ensure, through the review of agency budget proposals, information resources management plans and other means- - (A) agency integration of information resources management plans, program plans and budgets for acquisition and use of information technology; and
+- (8) establish an Interagency Council on Statistical Policy to advise and assist the Director in carrying out the functions under this subsection that shall- - (A) be headed by the chief statistician; and (B) consist of- - (i) the heads of the major statistical programs; and - (ii) representatives of other statistical agencies under rotating membership; and - (9) provide opportunities for training in statistical policy functions to employees of the Federal Government under which- - (A) each trainee shall be selected at the discretion of the Director based on agency requests and shall serve under the chief statistician for at least 6 months and not more than 1 year; and - (B) all costs of the training shall be paid by the agency requesting training. - (f) With respect to records management, the Director shall- - (1) provide advice and assistance to the Archivist of the United States and the Administrator of General Services to promote coordination in the administration of chapters 29, 31, and 33 of this title with the information resources management policies, principles, standards, and guidelines established under this subchapter; - (2) review compliance by agencies with- - (A) the requirements of chapters 29, 31, and 33 of this title; and - (B) regulations promulgated by the Archivist of the United States and the Administrator of General Services; and - (3) oversee the application of records management policies, principles, standards, and guidelines, including requirements for archiving information maintained in electronic format, in the planning and design of information systems. - (g) With respect to privacy and security, the Director shall- - (1) develop and oversee the implementation of policies, principles, standards, and guidelines on privacy, confidentiality, security, disclosure and sharing of information collected or maintained by or for agencies; and - (2) oversee and coordinate compliance with sections 552 and 552a of title 5, sections 20 and 21 of the National Institute of Standards and Technology Act (15 U.S.C.
+278g-3 and 278g-4), section 11331 of title 40 and subchapter II of this chapter, and related information management laws. - (h) With respect to Federal information technology, the Director shall- - (1) in consultation with the Director of the National Institute of Standards and Technology and the Administrator of General Services- - (A) develop and oversee the implementation of policies, principles, standards, and guidelines for information technology functions and activities of the Federal Government, including periodic evaluations of major information systems; and - (B) oversee the development and implementation of standards under section 11331 of title 40:

-- (B) the efficiency and effectiveness of inter-agency information technology initiatives to improve agency performance and the accomplishment of agency missions; and - (5) promote the use of information technology by the Federal Government to improve the productivity, efficiency, and effectiveness of Federal programs, including through dissemination of public information and the reduction of information collection burdens on the public.
+- (2) monitor the effectiveness of, and compliance with, directives issued under subtitle III of title 40 and directives issued under section 3222 of title 40; - (3) coordinate the development and review by the Office of Information and Regulatory Affairs of policy associated with Federal procurement and acquisition of information technology with the Office of Federal Procurement Policy: - (4) ensure, through the review of agency budget proposals, information resources management plans and other means- - (A) agency integration of information resources management plans, program plans and budgets for acquisition and use of information technology; and - (B) the efficiency and effectiveness of inter-agency information technology initiatives to improve agency performance and the accomplishment of agency missions; and - (5) promote the use of information technology by the Federal Government to improve the productivity, efficiency, and effectiveness of Federal programs, including through dissemination of public information and the reduction of information collection burdens on the public.